 When scientists use the term 'non-destructive analysis', they mean the sample was not destroyed, but when a paper conservator uses the same term, it means no sample was taken from the object, therefore no part of the object, however minute, was destroyed.
 Thus, analysis took place using the naked eye, microscopy (digital and binocular), photography and spot testing.
 The latter refers to a technique where a series of tiny drops of water are placed (using a fine brush) on areas of the object to observe any changes.
 In the examples illustrated below, a drop was placed so that it lay across an area of paint and an area of plain paper.
 The drop was timed to see how long it took to be absorbed into the support (paper) and the media (paint).
 Spot tests also check to see if stains appear once the drop has dried or if it creates a 'tideline'.
-This term refers to the line that forms around the outside of a drop as a result this is only one of the pigments used in the painting, and every colour needs to be checked.
+This term refers to the line that forms around the outside of a drop as a result of the pigment dissolving and migrating to the edges as the water dries, thus leaving an outline or 'tideline'.